voziq-tej/Angular-Training/README.md

-# Angular-Training
-All angular concepts learnt and implemented
+All the Basic Angular Concepts that i learned and any notes regarding that.